 resorts on the Belgian coast.

-However, the web station that has recently manifested itself under
+And then there was the online web station that has more recently manifested itself under

-the name 'Mi Amigo Radio - de èchte' (the original), is not a
+the name 'Mi Amigo Radio - de èchte' (the original).

 HD crystal clear stereo via four internet audio streams.